Geometric Structures on the Cochains of a Manifold: Applications to Surfaces

 Now let $\{ \tau_1, \tau_2, \ldots , \tau_g \}$ be a basis for the space of holomorphic cochains.
-As just proved, if all the $A$-periods of a linear combination of these basis elements vanish, then this linear combination is identically zero.
+By the corollary, if all the $A$-periods of a linear combination of this basis vanish, then this linear combination is identically zero.
 This implies we can solve uniquely for coefficients $c_{i,j}$ such that: